Learning2Code75/GYB_vid2_GrowYourBusiness/README.md

 1. responsive navbar
 2. homepage with backgound , message
 3. services section with cards of services , list of features of services (data fetch from google sheets)
-4. about, contact,social
+4. about, contact,social ,footer
-5. landing page samples page :
+5. landing page samples page : add cart , cart modal , theme change
   - a page to choose designs and models for building your own landing page
   - pricing display , services display, gallery of images, homepage, about page, contact page,
   - social , visiting card display , keep adding infinitely to this page